bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever you lose, you’ll find it again.
-But what you throw away you’ll never get back.
+> Life comes at a cost.
+Wouldn’t it be arrogant to die before you’ve repaid that debt?

-> — Himura Kenshin —
+> — Yuuji Kazami —

 </div>